-Compare the best rates from 6 car insurance companies in Rhode Island.
+Compare rates from the best car insurance companies in Rhode Island.

 Across the Ocean State, there are 13,520 miles of road just waiting to be driven.
 We’ll get you prepped, then you take the wheel.

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Rhode Island drivers without a recent at-fault accident typically save 31% on their car insurance premiums — nearly matching the 32% US average.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.

 |No Traffic Tickets||$474||19.90%|